A Florida Native Plant Society Chapter for

 Register here

-• Monday, October 20th, 6:30 - 8 PM - General Meeting - John McCarthy on Archaeology of the Region
+• Monday, October 19h, 6:30 - 8 PM - General Meeting - The Landings Microforest Project - Native Plants in a Sarasota Gated Community

 Register here to join zoom meeting

-• Saturday October 25th, 9 AM - noon - Field Trip - Ethnobotany Walk through Historic Spanish Point with David Turner
+• Saturday October 24th, 9 AM - noon - Field Trip - Tour of the Microforest Project at the Landings

 Register here